Last Updated on by Jeremy

 Instead, the “Do” will feature a specific place or thing to do in the destination that is a great site and/or experience, and the “Don't” will spotlight what to keep in mind during that activity that is not well known and publicized when planning the trip.

 For all posts in this feature, check out the Do and Dont link in the category list on the side bar in the future for countries, cities, and regions!
-Now, onward to 5 Egypt Do's and Don'ts!
+Now, onward for what to do (and what not to do) when you visit Egypt!

 Don't – Forget to Bring Your Tripod (Extra Charge)